 Spend per job is often very varied in manufacturing services categories, from a few large or capital projects to many smaller one-off projects.
 When gathering data and focusing sourcing efforts, a best practice is to focus your efforts on the portion of the spend that will make the biggest impact, typically 80 per cent of the spend.
 This 80 per cent rule should also be considered when awarding business and setting stakeholder expectations regarding outcomes.
 In services especially, it's important to set everyone's expectations that there will always be exceptions to the award, whether it be for emergency reasons or advanced technical requirements.
 The important message to share is that the sourcing initiative will address the majority of the day to day business, but there will be a contingency plan in place for any exceptions that will come up.
 Additionally, for practicality of data collection, it's helpful to set a spend threshold (for example: jobs over $10,000)

-In services categories, where project scope or spend may not be well defined year on year, it is often helpful to focus on TCO (Total Cost of Ownership) savings.
+In services categories, where project scope or spend may not be well defined year on year, sourcing consulting firms often recommend to focus on TCO (Total Cost of Ownership) savings.
 These can include volume rebates or any type of value added service that a vendor brings to the table.
 Some vendors can guarantee a level of year on year savings through methods like SKU rationalization, training, warranties and sharing best practices.
 Without a volume guarantee, these TCO savings can reflect hard dollar savings to the client that is reflective of the volume of business with each vendor.

 Managing Your Category in the Future

-Once you have chosen your preferred vendor(s), you can ensure that you are able to realize savings by establishing a rate card based on mutually agreed upon parameters.
+Enterprises can make use of strategic sourcing services offered by leading procurement consulting and services firms, like GEP, to identify and engage with the right supplier and drive greater value for the enterprise.
+Once the preferred vendor(s) have been identified, you can ensure that you are able to realize savings by establishing a rate card based on mutually agreed upon parameters.
 If a group of preferred vendors has been selected, jobs or projects can be bid out to this group of vendors to ensure continuous competition.
 Processes for TCO reporting should be implemented with local and corporate sign-offs on savings opportunities.
 Suppliers should be prepared to provide detailed monthly billing reports with all cost drivers broken out.
 Monthly reporting is a critical habit that will allow easy auditing, as well as provide a central repository for relevant data for the next time that the project comes up for negotiation.